66. Increase your introvert/extrovert sensitivity with these myths and facts

 Reflection

-There are a lot of different interpretations—and inaccurate assumptions—of what it means to be introverted or extroverted.
+There are a lot of different interpretations—and assumptions—about what it means to be introverted or extroverted.
 I thought it would be fun do a series of interviews that went beyond stereotypes to explore people’s more nuanced experiences of introversion and extroversion.

 Today’s reflection comes from those conversations and responses to a Facebook post.
-Thank you to Denise McGoldrick, Dorothy Jones, Ben Thompson, Danielle Pedalaborde, and Karen Lee Miller for your time and insights!
+Special thanks to Denise McGoldrick, Dorothy Jones, Ben Thompson, Danielle Pedalaborde, and Karen Lee Miller for your time and insights!

 Myth: Introversion/extroversion are fixed or permanent personality traits.